SimonStimberg/Andean-Ritus/README.md

 * Added Video-Test-World project.
 * Wrote a script that slightly transforms the World-Sphere (with 360°-Video) and moves the ground subtle -> psychedelic effect!

+Also installed Max 7.3.6
+(Max 8 also doesn't run on OSX 10.10)

 <hr>